stevens97/HartRAO_Raster/README.md

-# Solar Raster Scan Tutorial
+# HartRAO Raster Scan Tutorial

 ## What is a Solar Raster Scan?